Quantization Meets Projection: A Happy Marriage for Approximate k-Nearest Neighbor Search: Experiment

-\stitle{Datasets.} We use eight public datasets including datasets that are widely used in the benchmark (MSONG GIST DEEP TINY)\footnote{https://www.cse.cuhk.edu.hk/systems/hash/gqr/datasets.html} and the datasets generated from the latest embedding model ( MSMARC\footnote{https://huggingface.co/datasets/Cohere/msmarco-v2.1-embed-english-v3} OpenAI-1536\footnote{https://huggingface.co/datasets/Qdrant/dbpedia-entities-openai3-text-embedding-3-large-1536-1M} OpenAI-3072\footnote{https://huggingface.co/datasets/Qdrant/dbpedia-entities-openai3-text-embedding-3-large-3072-1M}) to evaluate our method.
-All datasets detailed in Table~\ref{tab:dataset_details}, including the data size, query size, data dimension, and data types such as audio, image, and text.
-For datasets with no query vectors, we directly sample 1000 base vectors as queries and eliminate them to clear the base.
-All data in our experiments are stored in the float32 format.
+\stitle{Datasets.} We evaluate on $8$ public datasets, including widely used benchmarks (MSONG, GIST, DEEP, TINY)\footnote{\url{https://www.cse.cuhk.edu.hk/systems/hash/gqr/datasets.html}} and datasets derived from recent embedding models: MSMARCO10M (10M slice)\footnote{\url{https://huggingface.co/datasets/Cohere/msmarco-v2.1-embed-english-v3}}, OpenAI-1536, and OpenAI-3072\footnote{\url{https://huggingface.co/datasets/Qdrant/dbpedia-entities-openai3-text-embedding-3-large-3072-1M}}.
+Table~\ref{tab:dataset_details} summarizes key statistics, including dataset size, query count, dimensionality, and data type (audio, image, or text).
+For datasets lacking separate query vectors, we randomly sample 1,000 base vectors as queries and remove them from the base set.
+All data are stored in float32 format.

-\stitle{Evaluation Metric} We evaluate the accuracy of our method based on recall@K (see \S~\ref{sec:preliminary}) of AKNN search where the K is set as 20 and 100.
-For the efficiency evaluation metric, we use query latency, which is the time delay AKNN handles for a single query.
-Additionally, we evaluate the precise distance computation for a more in-depth understanding of our method.
-All metrics are reported as average over the entire query dataset.
+\stitle{Evaluation Metrics.} We evaluate the accuracy using recall@k (see \S~\ref{sec:preliminary}) for AKNN search, with $k$ set to 20.
+For efficiency, we measure queries per second (QPS), which is the number of queries processed per second.
+All metrics are averaged over the entire query set.